wp-plugins/tibdit/README.txt

 Tags: micropayments, microdonations, monetisation, monetization, fundraising,   button, integration, shortcode
 Requires at least: 3.0.1
 Tested up to: 3.9.3
-Stable tag: 1.2.32
+Stable tag: 1.2.30
 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-tibs are tiny payments typically around 15 pence (25 cents).

-This plugin makes collecting tibs as either micropayments or microdonations simple for WordPress users.
+tibs are tiny payments typically around 15p/25c.
+This plugin makes collecting tibs simple.

-tib buttons are placed on the site using either widgets or shortcodes.

 === Description ===
+# Description

+## tib
-> **tib**     /tɪb/
+/tɪb/

->> *pl.* tibs,  *v.tr* tibbed
+*pl.* tibs,  *v.tr* tibbed
->> *s.a.* tibber, tibbee
+*s.a.* tibber, tibbee

-> **noun:**
+**noun:**
->>    A small online payment, typically around 15p (25¢), sent by a tibber to a tibbee, either as payment for access to content or a service, or as a gratuity.
+A small online payment, typically around 15p (25¢), sent by a tibber to a tibbee, either as payment for access to content or a service, or as a gratuity.

-> **verb:**
+**verb:**

->>  A request to tibdit to transfer a micro-payment, with a value previously specified by the tibber, to the tibbee.
+A request to tibdit to transfer a micro-payment, with a value previously specified by the tibber, to the tibbee.

-.

-**tibdit**
+## tibdit
 tibdit provides a simple, original approach to collecting micropayments from visitors.

 Users, or *tibbers*, pre-define their *tib* amount with a value where they 'won't have to think twice', and purchase a bundle of these tibs.